 - Personal details such as name and age to identify training referrals

 - The Unique Pupil Reference Number for children and young people participating in the essential life skills programme.

 We collect your information from schools (e.g. by asking schools to complete an electronic form).
 Schools within the DMBC area identify pupils to refer to one of the classes or activities in the programme.
 The school pass contact details directly to one of the providers of the classes or activities.
 The providers have been identified and checked by DMBC or by EXPECT Youth.

 Your information will be used to provide the specified activities or classes and to evaluate the impact of the essential life skills programme.
 In particular the evaluation looks at the impact of children or young people participating in more than one course and how that affects their skill levels.

 The collection of data is necessary for the performance of a task carried out in the public interest, or in the exercise of official authority.

 Who will your information be shared with?

-EXPECT Youth will never sell your information to anyone else.
+DMBC, EXPECT Youth or any other service provider in the programme will never sell your information to anyone else.